 - Inevitably, highly ranked and meritorious applications fall below the funding cut-off for the competition.
-It is these applications – the ones that are highly ranked but ultimately not funded through the budget available for the Project Grant competition – that may be supported through PAs.
+It is these applications – the ones that are highly ranked but ultimately not funded through the budget available for the Project Grant competition – that may be supported through a Bridge-type (or multi-year grant) PAs.
 Note: Streamlined applications and those rated below 3.5 are not eligible for PA funding.

 3. How much funding does a Priority Announcement provide?

 Each PA is different.
-The funds available for a given PA will be noted in the PA description on ResearchNet.
+The funds available for a given PA will be noted in the PA description in the funding opportunity.

 4. What happens if my application is not deemed relevant to the Priority Announcement I choose?

-If your application is not deemed relevant to the PA, then your application will remain in the Project Grant competition (as per usual) but will not be considered for PA funding.
+If your application is not deemed relevant to the PA, then your application will remain in the Project Grant competition (as per usual) but will not be considered for funding for that PA funding.